rpcpool/tpu-traffic-classifier/README.md

     	whether or not to keep ipsets updated (default true) -vote-policy string
-    	the default iptables policy for votes, default is passthrough
+    	the default iptables policy for votes, default is passthrough -trusted-providers [repeated] string
+     files to manage lists of custom nodes
 ```

 ## Sample config.yml